 Socks & Insoles

 I don’t require my kids to wear socks, but sometimes when it’s very cold or their shoes keep getting smelly I encourage them to.
-Plus12 socks have been our favorites, but my older son is now wearing Creepers Socks and loves them (they absorb sweat like a dream).
+Plus12 socks have been our favorites, but my older son is now wearing Creepers Socks and loves them (they absorb sweat like a dream and you get 10% off with my link).

 Another alternative to socks is wool insoles – they help prevent odor and feel comfy on the skin.